Danuel House Jr.

-Danuel Kennedy House Jr. (born June 7, 1993) is an American professional basketball player for the Philadelphia 76ers of the National Basketball Association (NBA).
+Danuel Kennedy House Jr. (born June 7, 1993) is an American professional basketball player who last played for the Philadelphia 76ers of the National Basketball Association (NBA).
 He played two seasons of college basketball for the Houston Cougars before transferring to the Texas A&M Aggies.
 During his senior season, he was instrumental in the Aggies' first share of a regular-season Southeastern Conference (SEC) championship, as well as their run to the Sweet Sixteen in the 2016 NCAA tournament.

 High school career

 House was born in Houston and grew up in the Fourth Ward.
 He attended Hightower High School in Missouri City, Texas.
 As a junior, he averaged 13.9 points, 5.4 rebounds, 1.5 steals, 1.1 blocks and 1.3 assists per game and was named All-District 23-5A First-Team honoree.
 He averaged 26.0 points, 6.2 rebounds, 2.1 assists, 1.3 blocks and 1.5 steals per game as a senior and was one of 10 finalists for the Guy V. Lewis Award, an award given to the best player in the Greater Houston area.
 That season, the Hightower Hurricanes finished with an overall record of 29–9 and a Regional championship game berth.
 House was ranked 15th in the 2012 class by ESPNU 100 and 26th overall by Scout.com.
 House committed to Houston over Ohio State, Baylor, Texas, Georgetown, and Kansas.